 66. CHAIRPERSON TO DECIDE

-The Chairperson will decide all points of order by stating the provision, rule, practice or precedent which he or she considers applicable to the point raised without entering into any discussion or comment.
+The Chairperson will decide all points of order by stating the provision, rule, practice or precedent which they consider applicable to the point raised without entering into any discussion or comment.

 67. CHAIRPERSON MAY ADJOURN TO CONSIDER